Extending valuations to the field of rational functions using pseudo-monotone sequences: Background and notation

 An element $\alpha\in K$ is a \emph{pseudo-limit} of $E$ if $v(\alpha-s_\nu)=\delta_\nu$ for all $\nu\in\Lambda$ or, equivalently, if $v(\alpha-s_\nu)<v(\alpha-s_{\rho})$ for all $\nu<\rho\in\Lambda$.
 It also suffices that these conditions hold only for $\nu\geq N$, for some $N\in\Lambda$.
 If the gauge $\{\delta_\nu\}_{\nu\in\Lambda}$ is cofinal in $\Gamma_v$ (or, equivalently, if $E$ is a Cauchy sequence), then it is well-known that $E$ converges to a unique pseudo-limit $\alpha$ in the completion $\widehat K$, which in this case is called simply \emph{limit}.

 Following Kaplansky \cite{kaplansky-maxfield}, we say that $E$ is of \emph{transcendental type} if $v(f(s_\nu))$ eventually stabilizes for every $f\in K[X]$; on the other hand, if $v(f(s_\nu))$ is eventually increasing for some $f\in K[X]$, we say that $E$ is of \emph{algebraic type}.
 As we have already remarked in \cite{PS}, it follows from the work of Kaplansky in \cite{kaplansky-maxfield} that a pseudo-convergent sequence $E\subset K$ is of algebraic type if and only if $E$ admits pseudo-limits in $\overline{K}$, with respect to some extension $u$ of $v$.
-Note that any pseudo-convergent sequences satisfies either one of these two conditions, because the image of a pseudo-convergent sequence by a polynomial is a definitively pseudo-convergent sequence (see \cite[III, \S64, p.
+Note that any pseudo-convergent sequence satisfies either one of these two conditions, because the image of a pseudo-convergent sequence by a polynomial is an eventually pseudo-convergent sequence (see \cite[III, \S64, p.
 371]{Ostrowski} or Proposition \ref{image pm under a rational function} below).